 Committed to serving our community, Dr. Asam is a trustee and chairman for the University of Hawai‘i Foundation and is on the boards of Hanahau‘oli School, Kahi Mohala Hospital/Sutter Pacific Health, and ‘Aha Hui o nā Kauka, the Association of Native Hawaiian Physicians.
 He and his wife, Dr. Claire L. Asam, a trustee of the Queen Lili‘uokalani Trust, have two married sons and are blessed with four mo‘opuna.

-Ian Heilbron – Finance Manager
+Ian Heilbron – Director of Finance

 Leticia Manning – Director of Dietary and Support Services